abhishekpachal/akeso_assignment/readme.md

 	`docker compose up --build`

-It will start pulling images and then build the systems
+It will start pulling images and then build the system

 To run on detached mode after building run